 Dear Tarrant County Voter:

-As always, if you have questions about our voting systems or would like to find out more about becoming a poll worker, please call the Elections office at 817-831-VOTE (8683).
+We are sure you will be as thrilled as we are when you vote in the next election.
+As always, if you have questions about our voting system or would like to find out more about becoming a poll worker, please call the Elections office at 817-831-VOTE (8683).

 Tarrant County Elections Administrator